protesilaos/prot16/README.md

 - under `xfce4-terminal`:
   - ready theme files that can be implemented to the XFCE4 terminal;
   - a `README` with further instructions.
+- under `urxvt`:
+  - a sample Xresources with the colour scheme (you need to copy/paste it into your `.Xresources`)

 *NOTE: You can also get the theme you want for your favourite application by using the new [Prot16 Builder](https://github.com/protesilaos/prot16-builder).*